thanaraj90/Fresh-Fish-Classifier/README.md

 ## Files:

-The split_annoted_images segregates the annotated data to train, test, and split.
+The [split_annoted_images](https://github.com/thanaraj90/Fresh-Fish-Classifier/blob/main/EDA/Split_Annotated_images.ipynb) file segregates the annotated data to train, test, and split.

-The crop_images crops the fish eyes from the images and stores the cropped photos in folders based on their class.
+The [crop_images](https://github.com/thanaraj90/Fresh-Fish-Classifier/blob/main/EDA/crop_images.ipynb) file crops the fish eyes from the images and stores the cropped photos in folders based on their class.

-The eda_main file is where the eda is executed.
+The [eda_main](https://github.com/thanaraj90/Fresh-Fish-Classifier/blob/main/EDA/EDA_Main.ipynb) file is where the eda is executed.

-The augmentation file, augments the images using Albumentaions.
+The [augmentation](https://github.com/thanaraj90/Fresh-Fish-Classifier/blob/main/Training/Augmentation.ipynb), file augments the images using Albumentaions.

-The yolov8_training.ipynb is the file where the training was executed.
+The [yolov8_training](https://github.com/thanaraj90/Fresh-Fish-Classifier/blob/main/Training/yolov8_Training.ipynb) is the file where the training was executed.

-The results folder contains the results obtained from the training and includes the models weights.
+The [model outputs](https://github.com/thanaraj90/Fresh-Fish-Classifier/tree/main/model%20outputs) folder contains the results obtained from the training and includes the models weights.

-The app.py excutes the streamlit application that was build with the model.
+The [app.py](https://github.com/thanaraj90/Fresh-Fish-Classifier/blob/main/streamlit/app.py) excutes the streamlit application that was build with the model.
+Note that the videos have been removed from the videos directory due to storage limitations.
+Upload a videos folder with videos and set the path to these videos in [settings.py](https://github.com/thanaraj90/Fresh-Fish-Classifier/blob/main/streamlit/settings.py) to use the application.